revolist/revogrid-docs/guide/vue3/index.md

 ---
-title: Vue 3 Data Grid
+title: "Vue 3 Data Grid: Installation and Getting Started"
 description: Learn how to use RevoGrid in Vue 3 with Composition API or Options API, pass columns and source data, access instance methods, and build custom renderers.
 head:
   - - meta